 California law prohibits employment discrimination on the basis of a physical disability, mentally disability, or medical condition.
 Under the law, a mental disability include any mental or psychological disorder including, but not limited to, emotional or mental illness, clinical depression, and bipolar disorder.
 Thus, a California employer may not base the following employment decision’s on a person’s mental disability: refuse to hire the person, fire the person from employment, or discriminate against the persons in the amount of compensation or in terms, conditions, or privileges of employment.

 In Rodriguez v.
 Valley Vista Services Inc., plaintiff requested to take a leave of absence and reasonable accommodations as she was suffering from a mental disability in the form of severe panic attacks.
 She was placed on leave of absence by her doctor.
-Oddly enough, plaintiff was terminated within one month of requesting leave of absence and reasonable accommodations.
+Oddly enough, plaintiff was terminated within one month of making her leave and accommodation request.
 After being a model employee for the defendant for roughly seven years, plaintiff was terminated from employment allegedly due to “job abandonment.”
 Plaintiff subsequently sued her former employer and brought causes of action for disability discrimination, failure to accommodate, retaliation and wrongful termination among other things.

 Defendants argued that plaintiff used company e-mail to promote her babysitting gig, and that she failed to report to work for a week and refused to contact her employer thereby causing her to be terminated.
 Yet, the jury did not buy defendants’ arguments.
 After a deliberation time of three days, the jury returned a stunning verdict of $21.8 million in favor of the plaintiff.